 Iceland abolished its blasphemy law in 2015.

-Until 2015, “derision” of religious doctrines was criminalized and imprisonable.
+Until 2015, “derision” of religious doctrines was criminalized and could lead to a prison sentence.

 The country’s general penal code also established fines and imprisonment of up to three months for those who publicly derided or belittled the religious doctrines or the worship of a lawful religious association active in the country.